tianyue58/tp/docs/DeveloperGuide.md

 - Expected output: The `Status` of the application at index `1` is changed to `Rejected`.
 A success message is shown in the `Result Box`, showing the details of the rejected application.
 The entire application list is displayed.

 3. Test case: `reject 3`
-   Expected output: An error message is shown in the `Result Box`, as the application at index `3` is already marked as `Rejected`.
+   Expected output: A warning message is shown in the `Result Box`, as the application at index `3` is already marked as `Rejected`.

 4. Test case: `accept 10`
 - Expected output: An error message is shown in the `Result Box`, as the index specified exceeds the length of the displayed application list.